iferdelja/firebase-s3-image-migration-tool/README.md

 }
 ```

-But we instead want our images to be e.g. "http://coolbucket.s3.amazonaws.com/5heuih4.....", then this script might be usefull to you.
+If we instead want our images to be e.g. "http://coolbucket.s3.amazonaws.com/5heuih4.....", then this script might be usefull to you.

+# Usage

 Run "npm install" to install dependencies.